ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 A Secure Channel which preserves the privacy of the Attester may provide security properties equivalent to COSE, but only inside the life-span of the session established.
-In general, when a privacy preserving Secure Channel is employed for conveying a conceptual message the receiver cannot correlate the message with the senders of other received UCCS messages beyond the information the Secure Channel authentication provides.
+In general, when a privacy preserving Secure Channel is employed for conveying a conceptual message, the receiver cannot correlate the message with the senders of other received UCCS messages beyond the information the Secure Channel authentication provides.